• Blog

-Cloud computing: A smart move for MHRA & FDA-regulated businesses?
+Cloud computing: A smart move for MHRA and FDA-regulated businesses?

 A few years ago, biotech and pharmaceutical companies were apprehensive about operating MHRA and FDA-regulated business applications – like finance and operations – in the cloud.
 The concept of SAAS ERP or cloud computing was not only daunting, but it also raised a lot of questions.

-Here are 3 reasons why cloud computing can be a smart move for MHRA and FDA-regulated businesses:
+3 reasons why cloud computing can be a smart move for MHRA and FDA-regulated businesses

 When we still flew around the world on airplanes, I sat next to a cybersecurity expert making his way from San Francisco to Paris in an emergency response to a global 500 company that had been hacked.
 The hackers had been inside this company’s critical networks for an entire year, stealing secrets and sending data out.
 The intruders at that moment were unaware they’d been detected, and his specialization was to make sure they could not completely cover their tracks once they caught on.